pscarrasco/pscarrasco/README.md

-👋 Hi, I'm Pablo Carrasco
+👋 Hi, I'm Santiago Carrasco

 I'm a data analyst with over 4 years of experience transforming data into actionable insights across industries like manufacturing, finance, retail, and supply chain.
 I specialize in end-to-end data workflows—data extraction, transformation, visualization, and analysis—using tools like Python, SQL, Tableau, Power BI, dbt, and Pentaho.

 🔧 What I Do